Shreeramghimire/Probability-Distribution-in-Aquaculture/README.md

 **Start Date: 21 August 2026**

 ## Definition
-probability distribution is a mathematical function that describes the likelihood of different possible outcomes occurring in a random experiment or process.
+Probability distribution is a mathematical function that describes the likelihood of different possible outcomes occurring in a random experiment or process.

 It is about answering these two questions: